Sharlikran/fsdoc/OverseersOffice.md

 {% include emptyline.html %}
 {% include navbutton.html anchor="index.html" name="Main Page" %}
 {% include emptyline.html %}
+{% include grayheader.html level="3" anchor="GettingStarted" name="Getting Started"%}
+{% include emptyline.html %}
+{% include youtube.html id="7gOZ3hvDXgA" %}
+{% include emptyline.html %}
+{% include paragraph.html par="This will be your first adventure once you build an Overseers Office.
+The video shows start to finish and how the Dwellers will enter the vault after you click Collect to collect the items they are carrying.
+Remember to have room in your storage for all the items." %}
+{% include emptyline.html %}
 {% include grayheader.html level="3" anchor="TripleWideRoom" name="Triple Wide Room"%}
 {% include emptyline.html %}
 {% include image.html file="t2images/doubleoverseersoffice.jpg" alt="triplearmory" %}